Pierre Matisse

-Pierre Matisse (June 13, 1900 – August 10, 1989) was a French-American art dealer active in New York City.
+Pierre Matisse (June 13, 1900 – August 10, 1989) was a French and American art dealer active in New York City.
 He was the youngest child of French painter Henri Matisse.

 Background and early years

-Pierre Matisse was born in Bohain-en-Vermandois on June 13, 1900.
+Pierre Matisse was born in Bohain-en-Vermandois in northern France on June 13, 1900.
 He exhibited an early interest in the art market, and took a job at the prestigious Galerie Barbazanges-Hodebert in Paris.
 In 1924, Pierre settled in New York, where he began a distinguished career of 65 years as an art dealer.

 Pierre Matisse Gallery

 In 1931, Matisse opened his own gallery in the Fuller Building at 41 East 57th Street in New York City.
 The Pierre Matisse Gallery, which existed until his death in 1989, became an influential part of the Modern Art movement in America.
 Matisse represented and exhibited many European artists and a few Americans and Canadians in New York, often for the first time.
 Matisse exhibited Joan Miró, Marc Chagall, Alberto Giacometti, Jean Dubuffet, André Derain, Yves Tanguy, Le Corbusier, Paul Delvaux, Wifredo Lam, Jean-Paul Riopelle, Balthus, Leonora Carrington, Zao Wou Ki, Sam Francis, and Simon Hantaï; sculptors Theodore Roszak, Raymond Mason, and Reg Butler; and several other important artists, including his father.
 His art sales included ancient wares, such as the 1937 sale of an ancient Olmec statuette to the Wadsworth Atheneum in Hartford, Connecticut.